SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

    !! <REPL Input>:1:5: error: cannot assign value of type '(Int, Int, Int) -> ()' to type '(Int, Int) -> ()' !! f = functionWithDifferentNumberOfArguments // Error
    !! ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+   ---
+   -> var operation: (lhs: Int, rhs: Int) -> Int     // Error !! <REPL Input>:1:17: error: function types cannot have argument labels; use '_' before 'lhs' !!    var operation: (lhs: Int, rhs: Int) -> Int     // Error !!                    ^
+   !!                    _
+   !! <REPL Input>:1:27: error: function types cannot have argument labels; use '_' before 'rhs' !!    var operation: (lhs: Int, rhs: Int) -> Int     // Error !!                              ^
+   !!                              _
+   -> var operation: (_ lhs: Int, _ rhs: Int) -> Int // OK
+   !! <REPL Input>:1:1: error: variables currently must have an initial value when entered at the top level of the REPL !!    var operation: (_ lhs: Int, _ rhs: Int) -> Int // OK !!    ^
+   -> var operation: (Int, Int) -> Int               // OK
+   !! <REPL Input>:1:1: error: variables currently must have an initial value when entered at the top level of the REPL !!    var operation: (Int, Int) -> Int               // OK !!    ^

+..
+The last two lines of the test above shouldn't really fail, but this is a limitation of the REPL.

 If a function type includes more than a single arrow (``->``), the function types are grouped from right to left.